Freight traffic on inland waterways and in ports

 Source: Centraal Bureau voor de Statistiek (Binnenvaartdiensten; prijsindex)

 • The dry bulk spot market index rose steeply in summer 2022 but then decreased continuously in the following quarters.
-The normalisation of water levels, the end of the boom in coal transport and the general economic recession can all explain this development (see chapter 1).
+The normalisation of water levels, the end of the boom in coal transport and the general economic recession can all explain this development (see Chapter 1).

 • Hence, by the second quarter of 2023, the gap between dry bulk spot market and dry bulk contract prices, that had opened in 2021 and in 2022, was closed.

-• The decline in the container freight rate index in 2023 reflects the deterioration in containerised trade, maritime container transport and in inland waterway container transport (see chapter 1, figure 4).
+• The decline in the container freight rate index in 2023 reflects the deterioration in containerised trade, maritime container transport and in inland waterway container transport (see Chapter 1, figure 4).

 • In addition, lower coal volumes also result in more vessels available for container transport.
 This rise in fleet capacity leads to lower freight rates in container transport.